GabeOchieng/ebolaproject/docs/functions.rst

 	Source Code: tools.py

-Makes an array from the alloc given from the interventions allocation percentages and cost associated with each allocation.
-The number of lines printed to the output is based on the value of linenum.
-	alloc = values
-	cost = values
-	linenum = “” (Default, prints all lines)
+|	Prints a formatted output display to the screen for the runs displaying the resource allocation and costs.
+|
+|	Inputs:
+|		*cost* = value, cost associated with improving an intervention with no optimization applied
+|		*alloc* = an array list containing specified values for the resource allocation to be implemented
-		= number (Prints until that line number is reached)
+|		*linenum* = empty string (Default), line number printing is ignored
+|			      = number string, prints line numbers for the table output display on the screen

 optimize
 ^^^^^^^^^^^^